 O’Neill Regional Park The History

 On the second day of his journey, he began to head inland so he could avoid the swamps and streams that filled the surrounding area.
 While the group he was leading was camping, one of the soldiers lost his musket, also known as a “Trabuco.”
 The entire area has since been named Trabuco Canyon in because of that event.

-Since its discovery, the park area itself has changed hands many times over the years and is currently a part of the Rancho Trabuco.
+Since its discovery, the part of Orange County has changed hands many times over the years and is currently a part of the Rancho Trabuco.
 The O’Neills have made many donations over the years, with the first coming back in 1948 when they donated 278 acres, and again in 1963 when they donated another 120 acres.

 Nearly 11 years later, the county purchased another 232 acres, which led to another acquisition of 30.
 The last transaction came when 935 acres were dedicated by the Rancho Mission Viejo Company, bringing the park’s total land area to just shy of 3,500 acres.